-We’re all looking for ways to make a happier and healthier family, and we all hear a lot about the importance of getting a good night’s sleep, yet unfortunately so few of us get enough sleep nowadays in order to operate at our optimum level, particularly when you have young children.
+We hear a lot about the importance of getting a good night’s sleep, yet unfortunately so few of us get enough decent sleep to operate at our optimum level, particularly if you have young children, and particularly during the trying times of lockdown.

-We all know how impactful lack of sleep can be in our children, as no doubt you will have encountered the grumpy and agitated state at some point in your parenting life, but it’s exactly the same for us adults.
+A lack of sleep in our children can be incredibly impactful, as you've no doubt encountered the grumpy and agitated state of your child at one point or another, but whining notwithstanding--it’s exactly the same for us adults.

-For many people if they don’t get enough sleep they feel very foggy the next day.
-How do you feel after a bad night’s sleep?
-Do you not find your fuse is a little shorter, your patience wears thin much quicker, and you simply don’t have the energy to get all the things done that you need to?
+For many folks, a lack of sleep could mean a morning full of brain fog and crankiness.
+How do you feel after a lousy night’s sleep?
+Do you not find your fuse is a little shorter, your patience wearing thinner, and you simply lack the energy to accomplish all the things that you need to?

 The Hidden Dangers of Not Getting Enough Sleep